Is Excel your best option for Credit Management?

 How do credit managers benefit from software solutions?

-Thanks to task-automation and ease of use of credit management software, credit controllers and credit managers have more free time.
+Thanks to task-automation and the ease of use of credit management software, credit controllers and credit managers have more free time.
 This allows them to use their time better.
 Rather than carrying out more menial tasks, they can focus on more value-adding, important and interesting tasks.
 For example, credit managers can then spend more time building up important customer relationships.
 After all, less time spent on cash allocation and sending out dunning letters means more time spent on tasks that are truly important to the organisation.

 As businesses start to work smarter, rather than harder, the move from Excel to software solutions will continue.
-It is important organisations understand that this move isn’t about reducing staff numbers.
+It is important for organisations to understand that this move isn’t about reducing staff numbers.
 Rather, it is about getting the most out of their staff.
 This is a vital step to take as credit management is continuing to evolve.
 In order to keep up with this, organisations must adopt the right processes and systems and allow their employees to focus on the bigger picture issues.